dotnetprofessional/LiveDoc/packages/livedoc-mocha/docs/Tutorial.md

 ```

 ### Steps
 Each scenario must have a set of steps to execute, this is where the actual testing begins.
 If you're coming from a TDD or more traditional unit testing background and are familiar with the AAA syntax (Arrange, Act, Assert).
-Then you can translate thos to the following step definitions:
+Then you can translate those to the following step definitions:

 * Arrange: Given
 * Act: When